-Born into a family of artistically adept people, art was always around me.
-I was drawing animals and faces from an early age, and was always encouraged to keep going.
-I realized around the age of 7, that ‘colouring in the lines’ was not meant for me, and I found myself adding designs and images to the outer borders of everything I brought colour to.
-I was scolded by a teacher once, for never staying in the lines, and even at a tender age of 9, I laughed in her face and told her, it was too boring to be like everyone else.
+A child of the arts, I have been creating my own lines and passionately pushing the boundaries of what appears in front of me.
+I realized around the age of 7, that ‘colouring in the lines’ was not meant for me, and I found myself adding designs and images to the outer borders of everything I touched.
+Around the age of 9, I was scolded by a teacher for never staying in the lines, and even then, I laughed and told her it was too boring to be like everyone else.

-In high school I came across a phenomenal teacher, Chuck Warner – he not only encouraged my art, challenged my skills, but also pointed me in the right direction.
+In my mid-teens, I was introduced to a phenomenal teacher, Chuck Warner – he not only encouraged my art, challenged my skills, but also pointed me in the right direction.